ispoljari/run-tracker-app/README.md

 * enable sharing posts to other social networks
 * enable importing running activity from third-party API's (like Strava)
 * implement cookie-based (session) authorization
-* create a real-time app using the WebSocket protocol